Contact the Tasmanian Climate Change Office on 03 6232 7173 | email@example.com or Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-Tasmania’s transport sub-sector has the highest greenhouse gas emissions of all the sub-sectors of the State’s economy.
+Transport is a significant source of Tasmania’s greenhouse gas emissions.
 Vehicle fleet costs are a significant expense for the Tasmanian Government, local government, private sector fleets and the community.

 A key priority under Climate Action 21: Tasmania’s Climate Change Action Plan 2017-2021 is to reduce Tasmania’s transport emissions and costs by supporting the uptake of electric vehicles and improving fleet efficiency, through the Smarter Fleets Program.

 Electric vehicles powered by Tasmania’s renewable energy have the potential to improve the efficiency of the State's vehicle fleet, through reduced transport costs and reduced greenhouse gas emissions.
 Electric vehicles may also help improve the State’s energy security by creating further market demand for the generation of renewable energy produced in Tasmania.

 The Tasmanian Government has established the Electric Vehicle Working Group.
 The Working Group will provide advice to support the uptake of electric vehicles in a way that maximises benefits to the State.
 Read or download the Electric Vehicle Working Group Terms of Reference for more information on its role and membership.

 The Tasmanian Government’s Electric Vehicles in Tasmania: Current State of Play explores key considerations for supporting the uptake of electric vehicles in Tasmania.
 The paper is designed to inform the Electric Vehicle Working Group and start the conversation regarding the Tasmanian Government’s role in supporting electric vehicle uptake.

-The Supporting electric vehicle uptake in Tasmania – Fact Sheet details the Tasmanian Government’s commitment to support electric vehicle uptake.
+The Supporting electric vehicle uptake – Fact Sheet details the Tasmanian Government’s commitment to support electric vehicle uptake.